Lung Cancer Screening

 Advanced lung cancer screening

 We focus on finding lung cancer at its earliest stages.
 Our pulmonary and thoracic physicians use the latest imaging techniques to detect lung abnormalities in patients who are at risk for developing lung cancer.
-This thorough screening process enables us to deliver a lung cancer diagnosis as early as possible so treatments will be more effective.
+This thorough screening for lung cancer process enables us to deliver a diagnosis as early as possible so treatments will be more effective.

 We bring together pulmonologists (lung physicians), radiologists (imaging specialists) and thoracic surgeons, who focus only on the chest and lungs.
 Our experienced multispecialty team offers:

 - Effective communication with patients and referring physicians